Jean-Antoine Nollet

-Jean-Antoine Nollet ([ʒɑ̃ ɑ̃twan nole]; 19 November 1700 – 25 April 1770) was a French clergyman and physicist who did a number of experiments with electricity and discovered osmosis.
+Jean-Antoine Nollet ([ʒɑ̃ ɑ̃twan nole]; 19 November 1700 – 25 April 1770) was a French clergyman and physicist who conducted a number of experiments with electricity and discovered osmosis.
 As a deacon in the Catholic Church, he was also known as Abbé Nollet.

 Biography

 Nollet studied humanities at the Collège de Clermont in Beauvais, starting in 1715.
 He completed a master's degree in the Faculty of Theology at the University of Paris in 1724.
 He was ordained a deacon in the Catholic Church in 1728, but suspended his clerical career.
 However he used the title of Abbé throughout his life.
 Nollet was particularly interested in the new science of electricity.
 He joined the Société des Arts in 1728, an association which was reestablished from a previous version which ended in 1723.
 Formed under the patronage of Comte de Clermont, the Société focused on applying natural philosophy to practical arts.

 This association gave Nollet the opportunity to come into contact with important natural philosophers.

 In particular, it is likely that he came into contact with Du Fay and Réaumur, two leading members of the Royal Academy of Sciences.
 Nollet assisted them with experiments in a wide variety of topics (e.g., anatomy of insects, fertilization of frogs, thermometry, pneumatics, phosphorescence, magnetism, and electricity) from about 1731 to 1735.
 In the period from 1731 to 1733, Nollet assisted Du Fay, especially with electrical experiments, and travelled with du Fay in 1734 to meet physicists in England and in 1736 to the Netherlands.
 He was a member of the Royal Society of London from 1734.
 He is reputed to have given the name to the Leyden jar after it was invented by Pieter van Musschenbroek.
 To finance his own experimental instruments, Nollet started building and selling duplicate instruments in 1735.

 From at least 1743, the Royal Academy of Sciences identified Nollet as the person who was particularly in charge of research about electricity.

 In 1753 he became the first professor of experimental physics in France, at the collège de Navarre, University of Paris.
 In 1762, he was named director of the Royal Academy of Sciences.

 Nollet held lectures aimed to popularise physics with the use of instruments.
 These lectures, collected together and published as Leçons de physique expérimentale and L’Art des expériences, continued to inspire self-taught scientists through the 19th century.